Be a part of our program

 - your passing of a written comprehensive examination (taken during the final semester of enrollment).
 Students need to sign-up for this examination during their final semester of internship.
 An alternative to the comprehensive examination is completion of a master’s level thesis.

-- Finally, students must complete an Intent to Graduate Form available from this page.
+- Finally, students must complete an Intent to Graduate Form.